dkim1112/QuantaBot/ReadMe.md

 3. A page will be launched on your default web browser.

-   **NOTICE**: At this stage, if the page shows a red screen with a "module not found" error, please install the ones listed in the error message manually at the console as well, using the following template.
+   **NOTICE**: At this stage, if the page shows a red screen with a "module not found" error, please install the ones listed in the error message manually at the terminal as well, using the following template.
 This tends to vary by computer.

    ```bash
    pip install <dependencies you need>